dart-lang/site-www/src/tools/pub/automated-publishing.md

 [Workload Identity Federation][23].
 This enables you to leverage your cloud provider's identity services.

-For example: If you deploy on EC2, you can
+For example, if deploying on EC2, you can
-[configure workload identity federation with AWS][24].
-This allows temporary AWS tokens from the EC2 metadata service to impersonate a service account.
+[configure workload identity federation with AWS][24], allowing temporary AWS tokens from the EC2 metadata service to impersonate a service account.
 To learn how to configure these flows, check out